ralgar/nasec-docs/content/fundamentals/filesystems.md

 As mentioned above, filesystems form a hierarchy (a tree structure), starting from the root directory.

-Here's a basic example of how a filesystem structure might look like:
+Here's a basic example of what a filesystem's structure might look like on Windows and Linux:

 === "Windows"